mildmojo/lexitron/README.md

 ## Microcontrollers

-At launch, the Lexitron used two Arduino-compnatible microcontrollers to drive the LEX button and sense coin insertions.
+At launch, the Lexitron used two Arduino-compatible microcontrollers to drive the LEX button and sense coin insertions.
 The LEX button is a SUZO-HAPP [large green illuminated pushbutton](http://na.suzohapp.com/all_catalogs/pushbuttons/D54-0004-13) connected to a [Teensy 2.0](http://pjrc.com/store/teensy_pins.html) board that's